Understanding your 2800C Letter

 Answers to Common Questions

-If the IRS determines that an employee doesn’t have enough federal income tax withheld, what will you ask an employer to do?
+If the IRS determines that an employee does not have enough federal income tax withheld, what will you ask an employer to do?

-If we determine that an employee doesn’t have enough withholding, we’ll send you a lock-in letter that specifies the maximum number of withholding allowances permitted for the employee.
+If we determine an employee does not have enough withholding, we’ll send you a lock-in letter stating the maximum number of withholding allowances permitted for the employee.
 You must withhold tax as indicated in the lock-in letter by the date specified unless we notify you otherwise.
 This date is 60 days after the date of the lock-in letter.
-Once a lock-in rate is effective, an employer can’t decrease withholding unless the IRS approves it.
+Once a lock-in rate takes effect, an employer cannot decrease withholding unless we approve it.

 You’ll also receive a copy of the letter to give to the employee.
 If the employee no longer works for you, you don’t need to do anything.
 However, if the employee returns to work within 12 months, you should begin withholding income tax from the employee’s wages based on the withholding rate in the letter.

-The letter will explain how the employee can provide additional information to help us determine the appropriate number of withholding exemptions.
-We’ll give the employee some time before the lock-in rate is effective to submit a new Form W-4 and a statement that supports the claims made on it.
-The employee must send the Form W-4 and the statement to the IRS address as shown on this webpage.
+The letter will explain how the employee can provide more information to help us determine the appropriate number of withholding exemptions.
+We’ll give the employee some time before the lock-in rate is effective to submit a new Form W-4 and a statement supporting the claims made on it.
+The employee must send the Form W-4 and the statement to the IRS address at the bottom of this webpage.

 If an employer no longer has to submit Forms W-4 claiming complete exemption from withholding or claiming more than 10 allowances, how does the IRS determine adequate withholding?